+'''

 <name> ::= ANY

+Generated C code:

+'''

+'''

-typedef ASN10penType <name>;
+typedef ASN1OpenType <name>;

+'''

+'''

 typedef ASN1TOpenType <name>;

+'''

 The difference between the two types is the C++ version contains constructors to initialize the value to zero or to a given open type value.

 If the -tables command line option is selected and the ASN.1 type definition references a table constraint, the code generated is different.
 In this case, ASN1OpenType above is replaced with ASN1Object (or ASN1TObject for C++).
 This is defined in asn1type.h as follows: